ErikPrestegaard/omegaCheckList/README.md

 • Developed on python version 3.8.5

-• Navigate into checklist
+• Navigate into the main directory

-• Run: "python manage.py startserver"
+• Run: "python .\manage.py runserver"